-European Research Area (ERA) Priority 4 focuses on gender equality and gender mainstreaming in research and innovation.
-The objective is to foster scientific excellence and a breadth of research approaches by fully utilising gender diversity and equality and avoiding an indefensible waste of talent.
-Within their National Action Plans (NAPs), European Union Member States are asked to develop policies which address gender imbalances particularly at senior levels and in decision making and which strengthen the gender dimension in research.
+The European Research Area (ERA) Priority 4 focuses on gender equality and gender mainstreaming in research and innovation.
+The objective is to foster scientific excellence and breadth of research approaches by fully utilising gender diversity and equality and avoiding an indefensible waste of talent.
+Within their National Action Plans (NAPs).
+European Union Member States are asked to develop policies which address gender imbalances particularly at senior levels and in decision making and which strengthen the gender dimension in research.
 Member States and Associated Countries should initiate gender equality policies in research performing organisations (RPOs) and research funding organisations (RFOs).
 They should also monitor the effectiveness of such policies on a regular basis and adjust measures as necessary.

 The aim of GENDERACTION Work Package 3 (WP3) is to benchmark the implementation of Priority 4 in national ERA roadmaps or NAPs1.
 WP3 focuses on identifying best practices in national legal and policy environments which support progress towards achieving Priority 4.
-The results of WP3 will inform and feed into the work of WP4 Mutual Learning and Capacity-Building Activities and WP5 Policy Advice.
+The results of WP3 will inform and feed into the work of WP4 Mutual Learning and Capacity Building Activities and WP5 Policy Advice.

 The first WP3 (D3.1) report showed that different countries take different approaches to NAPs and that the level of implementation of gender equality policies differs from country to country.
 While some countries describe their full gender equality policy mix in their NAPs, others restrict their description to the current focus of their gender equality policy or a process to further develop the existing policy mix.
 At the other end of the spectrum are countries which only formulate a general commitment to gender equality or do not even address it at all in their NAPs.
 Furthermore, NAPs differ regarding the concept of gender equality used.
 While some countries address all three ERA gender equality objectives (increasing the share of women in all fields and hierarchical levels of R&I; structural change to abolish barriers for women's careers; integration of the gender dimension in research content and teaching), others only focus on one or two.
+An online

-An online survey revealed differences between EU15 countries and newer Member States (EU13 countries which joined the EU from 2004 onwards) in several respects.
+For purposes of readability, we will refer to these in the remainder of this report simply as National Action Plans (NAPs), a term which is used as a synonym for national ERA roadmaps. survey revealed differences between EU15 countries and newer Member States (EU13 countries which joined the EU from 2004 onwards) in several respects.
 For 57% of newer Member States the NAP was the first policy document on gender equality in R&I, a fact that only holds for 25% of EU15 countries.
 Priority 4 is more likely to be interlinked with other priorities in EU15 countries (39% versus 14%).
 EU13 countries refer more frequently to difficulties regarding the development of Priority 4.